OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

    path).
 You can also provide a relative or an absolute path as shown by "some-path/q.ae".

-   For instance, the following command-line enables floating-point arithmetic reasoning in Alt-Ergo and indicates that the FPA prelude should be loaded:

-        $ alt-ergo --use-fpa --prelude fpa-theory-2017-01-04-16h00.ae <file.ae>

 ### Plugins and Preludes directories

 As stated above, the `--where` option of `alt-ergo` can be used to get the absolute